coconutpalm/dot.emacs/PIM/insideout/README.md

 This is the minimal launcher.
 To support modern software development, these initial (additional) components will be delivered:

 *  nRepl so you can still edit code using your favorite editor and troubleshoot using your favorite workflow.
-(Optional?
-Dynamically resolve/load?)
 *  Automatic code reloading as you work.

 And since sometimes you need to deliver a user interface for your app: